lkolodziejek/AmazonSagemakerWorkshop/Lab 1/README.md

 ![](https://user-images.githubusercontent.com/36265995/102625458-d199d280-4145-11eb-96a4-638fb7756a18.png)

-10. Now, copy the content of the `xgboost-customerchurn-ep-invoker-lambda.py` file in code editor.
+10. Now, copy the content of the `xgboost-customerchurn-ep-invoker-lambda.py` file into lambda code editor.

 In the line 8 `ENDPOINT_NAME` environment variable was defined.
 This is the name of the Amazon Sagemaker endpoint that we created while deploying the model.
 To get this endpooint name please go back to section [_Deploy the model_](https://github.com/pawelmoniewski/AmazonSagemakerWorkshop/blob/main/Lab%201/README.md#deploy-the-model) where you can find it.
 In this case the neme is: `sagemaker-xgboost-2020-12-17-14-26-01-562`.